codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 		default is **false**
 -	``cascadeData`` - true if pseudo-variable settings should be passed on to nested substitutions; default is **true**
--	``beamMeUp`` - just here to see if anyone is reading the user guide page

 ***********************
 Substitution Variations